How to Use Box Breathing to Calm Anxiety in Under 3 Minutes

 When to Use It

-- Before a stressful call or meeting
+- Before a stressful call, job interview, or high stakes meeting to clear mental fog.

-- After an argument or upsetting news
+- After an argument or receiving upsetting news to prevent an emotional overflow.

 Make It a Recharge Ritual